 For questions about how to do a performance evaluation, such as how to evaluate employees, how to write reviews, and how to hold performance review discussions, please contact firstname.lastname@example.org or 312.567.3225, or

 Supervisors at Illinois Tech need and deserve guidance in preparing for writing reviews and having constructive conversations.
-This, among other important themes, stood out from focus groups I conducted earlier this year.
+This, among other important themes, stood out from focus groups I conducted.
 While the performance process as a whole will likely change in the future, this training will answer questions about writing reviews in the current PeopleAdmin system and empower managers to have productive conversations with their staff.
 This training will be a lead-in for a future, more comprehensive, Leadership Exploration curriculum.

 Human Resources invites all individuals who are responsible for supervising Illinois Tech staff to attend a 90 minute training for managers called “Assessing, Writing, and Conducting Quality Performance Reviews.”